thzandvl/microhack-sap-data/DataFlowConfig.md

 <img src="images/synapsews/jsonCodeButton.jpg">

-Add these parameters at the existing `typeproperties > source` element :
+Add the parameters `convertDateToDatetime` and `convertTimeToTimespan` at the existing `typeproperties > source` element.
+The resulting document should looks as follows :
 ```javascript
   "typeProperties": {
                     "source": {